Rahul-Samedavar/Medi-Mitra/README.md

 # Medi-Mitra

 ## Overview
+We have uploaded demo scripts of training and explainable AI part, you can see that the architecture we promise is possible and completely practicle.
 This project presents a scalable, intelligent medical imaging assistant powered by a **three-model pipeline** to support both **radiologists** and **patients**.
 It automates disease detection, generates explainable visual and textual diagnostics, and enables multilingual, source-grounded health consultations.

 ---